waimea-igdaikee/300dtd-cadet-planner-website/docs/3-sprint-3-refinement.md

 ## Sprint Goals

-Develop the system until it is fully featured, with a refined UI and it satisfies the requirements.
+Develop the system until it is fully featured, with a refined UI that satisfies the requirements.
 The system will be fully tested at this point.

 ---